0203 389 6076

 The evidence supporting efficacy of these products is variable and they may be more suited to a maintenance regimen once pigmentation has been treated.

 Relatively mild melasma will often improve with careful daily use of sunscreen, sun avoidance and non-prescription topical treatments.
 Patients will generally come to me when these measures have not proven effective.
 The first thing that I will do is to ensure that the diagnosis is correct and that there are not other co-existing causes for pigmentation.
-Having established the diagnosis I will then work with patients to design a bespoke plan of treatment for clearance of pigmentation and a skin care regimen for maintenance.

 Which conditions can be mistaken for melasma?